ErikOnBike/d3-template/README.md

 ### <a name="Import-templates">Import templates</a>

 It is possible to import another template.
 The data bound to the element during rendering can be used to dynamically decide which template gets imported.
-An element with an import can not have children in the template (the imported template will be the child).
-An import can be combined with `with` grouping to scope (or map) the data onto the imported template.
+The data function for the `data-import` attribute should answer either a (CSS) selector or a D3 selection.
+The element can not have children in the template (the imported template will render the child/children).

 ```HTML
 <div id="templates" style="display: none;">